fastoch/Networking/Access_Control_Lists.md

 So when you create ACLs, it's essential to consider the order of the rules, otherwise you may not get the expected results.

 **What happens if none of our entries match incoming traffic?**
-There's an invisible rule at the end of the list called **the implicit deny**.
-This will drop the traffic when none of our rules match.
+There's an **invisible rule** at the end of the list called **the implicit deny**.
+This rule will make the router drop the traffic when none of our rules match.
 This rule is written: `deny any any`, and there's no sequence number in front of it.

+**When no ACL is configured on an interface, all the traffic is allowed.**

 ---